Temporal Test-Time Adaptation with State-Space Models: Methodological Details

-We use a linear Gaussian transition model to describe the weight evolution over time: For each class $k$, the weight vector evolves according to a linear drift parameterized by a class-specific transition matrix $\mA_k \in \sR^{D \times D}$.
+\paragraph{Gaussian State-Space Model} We use a linear Gaussian transition model to describe the weight evolution over time: For each class $k$, the weight vector evolves according to a linear drift parameterized by a class-specific transition matrix $\mathbf{A}_k \in \sR^{D \times D}$.
 This allows each class to have independent dynamics.
-The transition noise follows a multivariate Gaussian distribution with zero mean and global covariance $\bSigma^{\mathrm{trans}} \in \sR^{D \times D}$.
-The transition noise covariance matrix is a shared parameter across classes and time points to prevent overfitting and keep parameter size at bay. \Cref{eq:transition_model_g} states the Gaussian transition density.
+The transition noise follows a multivariate Gaussian distribution with zero mean and global covariance $\boldsymbol{\Sigma}^{\mathrm{trans}} \in \sR^{D \times D}$.
+The transition noise covariance matrix is a shared parameter across classes and time points to prevent overfitting and keep the parameter size manageable. \Cref{eq:transition_model_g} states the Gaussian transition density.

 \Cref{eq:emission_model_g} gives the emission model of the observed features $\rmH_t$ at time $t$.
 As in \Cref{eq:emission_model}, the features at a given time $t$ are generated by a mixture distribution with mixing coefficient $\pi_{t,k}$.
-The emission density of each of the $K$ component is a multivariate normal with the weight vector of class $k$ at time $t$ as mean and $\bSigma^{\mathrm{ems}} \in \sR^{D \times D}$ as class-independent covariance matrix.
+The emission density of each of the $K$ components is a multivariate normal with the weight vector of class $k$ at time $t$ as mean and $\boldsymbol{\Sigma}^{\mathrm{ems}} \in \sR^{D \times D}$ as class-independent covariance matrix.
 The resulting model can be seen as a mixture of $K$ Kalman filters.
-Variants of it has found application in applied statistics \citep{calabrese2011kalman}.
+Variants of it have found application in applied statistics \citep{calabrese2011kalman}.